elenderg/PAL-1000/instruções de compilação.md

 `Compile the header of the routine.`

-Note that we expect the programmer to call these routines directly.` - `
+Note that we expect the programmer to call these routines directly.

 Note also that they "go deep" -- if anything attached to a record that is being destroyed needs to be destroyed, these routines let the programmer simply "forget" about those attached things.
 This spares the programmer a lot of repetative coding.`

-156. Finally, we need this routine to decide if a type can be forgotten by the programmer:` - `
+156. Finally, we need this routine to decide if a type can be forgotten by the programmer:

 `To decide if a type should be forgotten:`